NyaaPantsu/nyaa/README.md

 * Replace in the unit file the options by `-conf /etc/nyaa.conf`

 ## TODO
-* uploading/adding new magnet links
+* adding new magnet links
 * API improvement
 * add rss link and generate link based on your current search
-* improve view page
 * make renchon the favicon and official mascot
 * make sukebei db schema compatible with current code
+* comments in torrent view page
 * Site theme
-* comments in torrent view page
 * accounts?
 * scraping
 * Daily DB dumps